 Interest income.
-Interest income consists of interest earned on our cash equivalents and short-term and long-term marketable securities balances.
+Interest income consists of interest earned on our cash equivalents and short-term and long-term marketable securities balances as well as interest earned for refunds received from tax authorities.

 Interest expense.
 Interest expense consists of interest expense related to our capital lease obligation.